imagidan/Jetson-Carrier-Board/README.md

 # Jetson Carrier Board

-This carrier board supports Jetson Nano, Xavier NX and the upcoming Orin NX.
+This carrier board supports Jetson Nano, Xavier NX, Orin NX and Orin Nano.

 It is a lightweight carrier board for a drone.
 Here are some of its features:
 * Stereo Microphone compatible